Full body fat burning kettlebell workout for beginners (that you can do at home in under 25 minutes)

 While kettlebells are easy to use, you want to be sure you are using them properly to ensure you avoid any injuries or muscle strains.
-This is why consulting with a trainer or doing an online tutorial is important.
-Cavemantraining has a variety of videos on its website that details how to properly use kettlebells, including a kettlebell video for beginners that demonstrates some key movements.
+This is why consulting with a trainer or following an online kettlebell workout for beginners plan like this is a great idea.

 Benefits of kettlebells

 There are so many benefits of using a kettlebell, here are our top 3 kettlebell benefits: